SrGrace/Automatic_Happiness/README.md

 # automatic-happiness
-My Reposotory of Happiness !!
+My Repository of Happiness !!